-The Council commissions Diverse Cymru to co-ordinate the service.
+The Council commissions an agency to co-ordinate the service on our behalf.
 The Council's Direct Payments Administrative Officer works closely with the provider to ensure that the service provided is of the highest standard possible.

 Direct Payments is a popular option if the individual who needs the service cannot find suitable carers.
 By receiving Direct Payments, the individuals are therefore able to employ whomever they want.